 DECORATE YOUR HOUSE!

-Feel free to add the KRF colors of pink and purple to the mix or even gold for general childhood cancer awareness.
+Feel free to add the KRF colors of pink and purple to the mix.
 Have fun with this but remember to highlight the gray so it’s not confused with other awareness programs.
 This is a very visible way to bring attention to this important issue that affects children and adults.

-**A special thank you to Team Super Mike as the Awareness Sponsor, Bonnie Cappuzzello for making the beautiful bows, and Anthony Benfield for painting the gray ribbons at the schools.
+**A special thank you to Team Super Mike as the Awareness Sponsor.

 Our foundation is joining with The Pediatric Brain Tumor Foundation in their “May and Everyday” grassroots effort because people who are dealing with brain tumors aren’t only dealing with them during the awareness month of May but all year round.
 Please help us spread awareness.